 • Practice yoga or some form of core strengthening exercise.

 SUGGESTED PACKING LIST

-• Small day pack to carry your sunglasses, hat, sunscreen, insect repellent, camera, water bottle or
+• Small day pack to carry your rain gear, sunglasses, hat, sunscreen, insect repellent, camera, water bottles or CamelBak

 • Hiking boots that are well worn in

 • Hiking poles are provided by our operator for the entire program

 • A pair of comfortable shoes, sandals or crocs to wear around the camp